This post may contain affiliate links. Please read our disclosure policy.

 • Don’t Cover the Turkey Completely.
 You want that skin to crisp, so it needs to be exposed to heat.

 • DO NOT OVERCOOK THE TURKEY.
-The magic number is 155 degrees F for the breast (and up to 165) and 160 degrees F for the thigh.
+The magic number is 155°F for the breast (and up to 165°F) and 160°F for the thigh.
+If the thigh goes over, it will still be moist.

 • Use an Instant Read Digital Thermometer.
 Do not use the pop-up kind (these are inaccurate).
 This one is inexpensive and does the job; this one is my absolute favorite and well worth the investment.